wangc9/journey-reviewer-backend/README.md

 2. This backend connects to a MongoDB database for retriving data.
 Create a `.env` file in the root directory and define the connection url to the database `MONGODB_URL=`.
 For security reasons, the url is not published in the repo.
-Please contact the author for futher information.
+Please contact the <a href="#contact">author</a> for futher information.

 3. Run the project with
    ```sh
    npm start
    ```
-4. This project follows the Test-driven Development (TDD) practice.
+4. This project follows the Test-driven Development ([TDD](http://www.butunclebob.com/ArticleS.UncleBob.TheThreeRulesOfTdd)) practice.
 To run all the tests for this project, use
    ```sh
    npm run test